Exclusive white gold jewelry creations promise timeless joy. But why is white gold premium and where can you find the most beautiful jewelry?

 In terms of color, white gold and silver don't give each other much.
 They are so visually similar that an untrained eye can often see no differences.
 Nevertheless, it is worth distinguishing between the two - there are differences in terms of hardness and oxidation.
 Differences that affect the longevity and quality of the piece of jewelry.

-Yellow gold is created from an alloy of gold, silver and copper.
+Yellow gold is made from an alloy of gold, silver and copper.
 The aim is to maintain the pure gold color while improving the material properties.
-The major difference between white and yellow gold lies in the alloy and the look that goes with it.
-The situation is similar with red gold.
+The major difference between white and yellow gold lies in the alloy and the associated optics.
+It looks similar with rose gold.
 The color spectrum of red gold ranges from rust red to rose gold.
 The reason for this is the high copper content of the alloy.
-That is why it is also susceptible to oxidation: regular maintenance is a must-do.

-Because platinum is in the alloy of white gold, it is harder and therefore more stable and scratch-resistant than yellow and red gold.
-The high quality of the precious metal is often reflected in the price.
+However, this also makes it prone to oxidation: regular maintenance is a must.
+Since platinum is in the alloy of white gold, it is harder and therefore more stable and more scratch-resistant than yellow and red gold.
+The high quality of the precious metal is also often reflected in the price.